coderamen666/srd-v3.5-md/epic/epic-magic-items-1.md

 form of a deflection bonus to Armor Class of +6 or higher.

-*Caster Level:* 20th: *Prerequisites:* Forge Ring, Forge Epic Ring, *shield of faith,* creator's caster level must be three times the ring's bonus; *Market Price:* 720,000 gp (+6), 980,000 gp (+7), 1,280,000 gp (+8), 1,620,000 gp (+9), 2,000,000 gp (+10).
+*Caster Level:* 20th: *Prerequisites:* Forge Ring, Forge Epic Ring, *shield of faith,* creator’s caster level must be three times the ring’s bonus; *Market Price:* 720,000 gp (+6), 980,000 gp (+7), 1,280,000 gp (+8), 1,620,000 gp (+9), 2,000,000 gp (+10).

 **Epic Wizardry:** Like the *ring of wizardry,* this ring comes in a variety of types useful only to arcane spellcasters.
-The wearer's arcane spells per day are doubled for one particular spell level.
+The wearer’s arcane spells per day are doubled for one particular spell level.
 An *epic ring of wizardry V* doubles 5th-level spells, an *epic ring of wizardry VI* doubles 6th-level spells, an *epic ring of wizardry VII* doubles